Forensics Case Examples By Specialty

 EXAMPLE #3 – State of Michigan

 A man went in for surgery and as a complication from the positioning from surgery developed a nerve problem in the neck/shoulder area.
 It was not corrected while in the hospital and the nerve was permanently damaged resulting in a claw hand on the patient.
-The doctor’s defense was based around a post operative note that stated “consult neurology”.
+The doctor’s defense was based on a post-operative note that stated “Consult neurology”.

 We were contacted by the plaintiff’s lawyer who wanted to determine whether the questioned consult note was written on its purported date or at a later time.
 An ESDA examination showed that the questioned consult entry was written on top of a progress note that was dated several days after the “consult neurology”.
 This document would not have been part of the medical file until several days later.
 Therefore the writing could not have been made until then for the impressions to go through into that page.